cd-lewer/hub/content/post/this-is-it.md

 "Live in the moment!" with my 401k.

-Toxic positivity like a soiled bandage applied directly to my hemoraging.
+Toxic positivity like a soiled bandage applied directly to my hemorhaging.

 "You're so negative" as she's having an affair

 "I can't give you enough", refuses to get a job until she moves out.
 She blames me for her not being able to get a job.
 Moving out freed her.
 She is no longer relegated to starting new projects to avoid accidently finishing anything.

-Comes back to take more equipment that I'm still over extended on.
-Smiles with teeth that my income cared for.
+She comes back today to take more equipment that I'm still over extended on.

 I want her to see the irony.
 Knowing that she can't makes me feel alone.